csblogs/DEPRECATED-csblogs-web-app/README.md

 ##### Resolve Node Dependencies and Run
 Type 'npm install' to download and install all of the node dependencies required.

-Type 'node server' and press enter.
+Type 'npm start' and press enter.
 Something along the lines of the following will be displayed: "Website live at http://localhost:3000".
 Copy the localhost url and paste it into your favourite browser and you should see a completely local version of CSBlogs.com -- magic.

 From there, start changing code as you see fit.
 If you need any help then feel free to contact d.t.brown@outlook.com :-)